Let's dive into the features of the GG app and learn how to create dazzling effects with Engine.

 Idle Layer (when you're away from keyboard)

 - Idle Layer: These settings are pretty much identical to the Active Layer.
-You can set up similar presets or single colors.
-The only difference is that you can choose when those effects appear by selecting a time from the dropdown.
+You can choose from Presets or make your own Effects.
+The only difference is that you can choose when those effects appear by selecting a time from the "Show After" dropdown.
 So you can have your keyboard go all black, all pink, or whatever else works for you when you're AFK.

 5. Apply RGB settings to specific parts of the keyboard.